-Isabel, Oceania Director, leads her team in campaigning against whaling and illegal wildlife trade and for the protection of animals and their habitats.
-Within Australia the Oceania team is working to protect critical tropical marine wildlife habitat in the northwest from the effects of exploration and drilling for oil and gas.
+Isabel, Oceania Director, led her team in campaigning against whaling and illegal wildlife trade and for the protection of animals and their habitats.
+Within Australia the Oceania team works to protect critical tropical marine wildlife habitat in the northwest from the effects of exploration and drilling for oil and gas.
 Rescuing wild and domestic animals from both natural and manmade disasters is another important aspect of the Oceania office’s work.
 In the Pacific, the team is involved in training frontline customs officers in wildlife trade enforcement.

 • Executive Director, White Ribbon Foundation, Australia

 • Senior Consultant Pacific Region, World Bank, Australia

 • Executive Director/Head of Communications, International Supply Initiative, Belgium